How to Sleep Better as a Professional

 less fuel.
 Eventually, his company put a battery-powered

-conditioning unit in the truck, which eliminated the need to
+climate control unit in the truck, which mostly eliminated

 idle, and therefore the vibrations due to